gear-foundation/vara-wiki/docs/examples/Infra/proxy.md

 ```

 ### Creating a Proxy-Compatible Program
-To make a program compatible with a proxy, you need to implement certain features that allow the proxy to forward messages effectively while preserving the original sender's address.
-Below is an explanation of the key adjustments and features added to the [`Counter` program](https://github.com/gear-foundation/dapps/tree/master/contracts/proxy-example/counter) to support a proxy.
+Making a program compatible with a proxy requires implementing specific features that enable the proxy to forward messages effectively while preserving the original sender's address.
+The following outlines the key adjustments and features incorporated into the [`Counter` program](https://github.com/gear-foundation/dapps/tree/master/contracts/proxy-example/counter) to support a proxy.

 #### Key Features of a Proxy-Compatible Program
 1. Proxy Address Registration: